ukui/peony/libpeony-qt/README.md

 # peony-qt-core
-Core part of peony-qt, providing a set of APIs for peony-qt and other projects for file manager development.
+Core part of Peony, providing a set of APIs for Peony and other projects for file manager development.

 # build-depends
 - glib-2.0 (development files)